Cambrian: Flora

 The Cambrian flora was little different from the Ediacaran.
 The principal taxa were the marine macroalgae Fuxianospira, Sinocylindra, and Marpolia.
 No calcareous macroalgae are known from the period.

 No land plant (embryophyte) fossils are known from the Cambrian.
 However, biofilms and microbial mats were well developed on Cambrian tidal flats and beaches 500 mya, and microbes forming microbial Earth ecosystems, comparable with modern soil crust of desert regions, contributing to soil formation.
 Although molecular clock estimates suggest terrestrial plants may have first emerged during the Middle or Late Cambrian, the consequent large-scale removal of the greenhouse gas CO2 from the atmosphere through sequestration did not begin until the Ordovician.

+Land plants may have emerged during the Cambrian, but the evidence for this is fragmentary and contested and the oldest unamibiguous evidence for land plants is from the following Ordovician.
+Molecular clock estimates have also led some authors to suggest that arthropods colonised land during the Cambrian, but again the earliest physical evidence of this is during the following Ordovician.

 Oceanic life

 The Cambrian explosion was a period of rapid multicellular growth.
 Most animal life during the Cambrian was aquatic.
 Trilobites were once assumed to be the dominant life form at that time, but this has proven to be incorrect.
 Arthropods were by far the most dominant animals in the ocean, but trilobites were only a minor part of the total arthropod diversity.
 What made them so apparently abundant was their heavy armor reinforced by calcium carbonate (CaCO3), which fossilized far more easily than the fragile chitinous exoskeletons of other arthropods, leaving numerous preserved remains.

 The period marked a steep change in the diversity and composition of Earth's biosphere.
 The Ediacaran biota suffered a mass extinction at the start of the Cambrian Period, which corresponded with an increase in the abundance and complexity of burrowing behaviour.
 This behaviour had a profound and irreversible effect on the substrate which transformed the seabed ecosystems.
 Before the Cambrian, the sea floor was covered by microbial mats.
 By the end of the Cambrian, burrowing animals had destroyed the mats in many areas through bioturbation.
 As a consequence, many of those organisms that were dependent on the mats became extinct, while the other species adapted to the changed environment that now offered new ecological niches.
 Around the same time there was a seemingly rapid appearance of representatives of all the mineralized phyla, including the Bryozoa, which were once thought to have only appeared in the Lower Ordovician.
 However, many of those phyla were represented only by stem-group forms; and since mineralized phyla generally have a benthic origin, they may not be a good proxy for (more abundant) non-mineralized phyla.